PACIO Transitions of Care Implementation Guide

 Section Name Description Usage Notes

 Competency Observations and assessments of the ability to understand the nature and effect of the act in which the individual is engaged in particular the ability to consent to treatment.
-(See also: Substitued Judgement)
+(See also: Substituted Judgement)

 Goals, Preferences, and Priorities Documentation of the individual's priorities for health care outcomes and treatments, preferences for setting and types of treatments, and desired treatment outcomes.